Compression is an indispensable tool that’s found across individual tracks, mix buses, and mastering chains.

 Once the compressor has detected that the input signal has exceeded the threshold, it starts attenuating the signal.
 The amount the level is reduced is determined by the ratio.
 As an example, if the threshold is set to -20 dB, the input signal hits -16 dB, and the ratio is set to 2:1, the output signal will be attenuated to -18 dB.
 Because the input surpassed the threshold by 4 dB, the 2:1 ratio cuts this value in half, resulting in the output of -18 dB.

 A limiter is essentially a compressor with an ‘infinite’ ratio (think 10:1 or more).
 While a compressor (particularly one with a lower ratio) gently tames peaks, a limiter aggressively puts a halt on any level that exceeds the threshold (also referred to as its ceiling).

 The attack of a compressor, typically measured in milliseconds (ms), determines how quickly it pulls the input signal down to the full ratio value when it exceeds the threshold.
 The release is the opposite, representing the total time it takes for the signal to return to an uncompressed state.

 The knee determines the character of the gain reduction that’s applied to a signal.
 It ranges from a value of 0.0 to 1.0, with 0.0 being a hard knee and 1.0 being a soft knee.
 A hard knee begins reducing gain abruptly when the compressor exceeds the threshold, whereas a soft knee introduces gain reduction gradually as the signal approaches the threshold.

 A compressor’s knee is more nuanced in its impact than attack and release times, but can be valuable nonetheless.
-In general, choose fast attack and release times with a hard knee for more noticeable / aggressive compression, and slow attack and release times with a soft knee for subtle / gentle compression.
+In general, try leaning towards fast attack and release times with a hard knee for more noticeable / aggressive compression, and slow attack and release times with a soft knee for subtle / gentle compression.

 Make up gain